Accurate definition of industrial revolution 4.0 (fourth time)

 Industrial Revolution 2.0 (second time)

 At the end of the 19th century, industry began to struggle with not providing enough goods for the large market (possibly due to the development of means of transport, transportation became faster so goods also being promoted), Mass production line is a new idea and it requires a major reform.
+Inventions of computers, automatic machines, automatic systems, control systems were born, along with the appearance of high-strength materials such as Polymers, which made the industry strong. stronger, goods are produced in an immeasurable amount, meeting a large market.

 Industrial Revolution 3.0 (third time)